ScintillatorSynth/scintillatorsynth.org/content/en/docs/Developer Documentation/Scintillator-Scinth-Server-Command-Reference.md

-In general Scintillator attempts to follow a similar command list and structure to that of the SuperCollider sound synthesis servers, with the addition of a <code>/scin_</code> prefix to each OSC command and response.
+In general Scintillator attempts to follow the command syntax and semantics of the SuperCollider sound synthesis servers, with the addition of a <code>/scin_</code> prefix to each OSC command and response.
+In some cases the commands are identical, and the documentation has been copied verbatim from the Reference/Server-Command-Reference.